Get instant quote

 How do you design snap-fit joints for 3D printing?

 What are snap-fit joints and how do they work?
-Learn the benefits of 3D printing snap-fit connectors and clips.
-Get design and material recommendations for designing custom parts with snap-fit joints.
+Learn the benefits of 3D printed snap-fit connectors and clips, with design guidance for engineers sourcing outsourced production.
+Get design and material recommendations for custom parts with snap-fit joints.

 How to design Snap-fit Joints for 3D Printing

-Snap-fit joints are a quick and easy way to connect two 3D-printed components by using interlocking features.
-Not only are they a low-cost and time-saving connection method, but they can also reduce the number of parts needed in an assembly.
-Plus, they offer the possibility of rapid assembly and disassembly.
+Snap-fit joints connect two 3D-printed components using interlocking features.
+They are a low-cost and time-saving connection method that can reduce part count in an assembly.
+They also enable rapid assembly and disassembly.

-This article covers the basics of snap-fit joints (also called connectors and clips) for 3D printing, what to consider when designing snap-fits with plastics and thermoplastics and which 3D printing process is optimal for manufacturing the best snap-fits.
+This article covers the basics of snap-fit joints for 3D printing, what to consider when designing snap-fits with plastics and thermoplastics, and which 3D printing process is optimal for manufacturing high performing snap-fits.

 Watch before you read: does Protolabs Network have a snap-fit tutorial?